tinacms/tina.io/content/docs/forestry/common-errors.md

 > In TinaCMS, instead of the `template` key we use `_template` by default.
 The forestry migration tool will handle this automatically by setting the `templateKey` to "template" for Forestry sites, but it's something to be aware of.

+### Using dashes in block names

-In TinaCMS, it is common for front matter templates to have `-` in the name and since TinaCMS does not support `-` in the name you will have to update the name of the template to use `_` instead.
+In TinaCMS, it is common for front matter templates to have `-` in the name.
+TinaCMS doesn't natively support dashes in a field name, however it does support a `nameOverride` property to handle this case.

 For example if you had a front matter template that looked like this.